petyaracz/Racz2024b/Readme.md

 For ‘lakok’, we get a remarkably good result, for the cognitive sciences.
-Here, both overall similarity and the derivational and pseudo-derivational endings found by the tiny overlap finder are useful.
+Here, both overall similarity and the derivational and pseudo-derivational endings found by the minimal generalisation learner are useful.
 It also helps that this pattern is restricted to one paradigm slot, 1sg.indef and varies across many verbs consistently.

 ## Visualisations